 - Keeps effective records of MSC-certified products

 So, there’s a big-time quality element involved in this “boat to plate” certification.
 And to me, the traceability of all this is an often overlooked element.
-Traceability of Pure Krill Oil:
+Traceability of Krill Oil:

 - Ensures that the krill are sourced from a MSC-certified fishery

 - Protects buyers (like you) and fisheries from fraudulent labeling

 - Avoids risk of fisheries carrying products from illegal, unregulated, and unreported fishing

 In the end, we provide 100% traceability of the krill from sea to shelf in a controlled value chain: from harvesting… to processing… to logistics... to final processing… to product specs… to internal and external audits.